|

 Aside from the lively nightlife and cheap rent, this district has countless pubs, clubs, and bars, making it a hotspot for students.
 Friedrichshain also has various cultures, and its residents handle life easily.

 Friedrichshain-Kreuzberg has about 290,386 people, with a majority of them being young adults.
 The number of males in this district exceeds that of females, with more than eight thousand.
-Friedrichshain-Kreuzberg is also buzzing with immigrants, especially the Turkish hence having a vast Turkish market.

 Although you can walk safely in Mitte’s streets during the day, you should avoid them at night or with children.

-This is because a sharp rise in crimes like theft, drug offenses, transport fraud, and physical assault has recently been reported.
-The Golitzer park is a crime hot spot in this district, and thus you should avoid strolling there after dark.
+Gorlitzer Park is a crime hot spot in this district, and thus strolling there after dark is one of the things you should avoid in Berlin.
 For example, in 2021, there were 5,967 criminal offenses only in that park.

 Kottbusser Tor in Friedrichshain-Kreuzberg